sjdv1982/seamless/silk.md

   In any case, this invalidates Cython/C headers generated from the schema)
 Default: Error

+### accept_missing_binary_optional
+What to do with binary forms that lack one or more columns of optional properties
+- True: accept them.
+This can be practical for backwards compatibility with an earlier schema where the optional property was lacking.
+  However, this invalidates Cython/C headers generated from the schema
+- False: raise an error.
+Default: True

 ### infer_property (2)
 If a new property is accessed via Silk, an (empty) schema for that property is inserted under "properties" If False, the returned Silk object will be schema-less (and policy-less)